ASU students taking a break during a hike on Barro Colorado Island.

 Host Culture & Language

 Culturally, Panama has a lot of flavor and color.
 People are friendly and mean well.
 In most cases, anyone would help you out in the event you need it, provided you can communicate with them.
-There are a lot of rich people in Panama but also a great deal of poverty.
+There are a lot of wealthy people in Panama but also a great deal of poverty.
 You’ll see a mix of both.
 In Casco Viejo (Old Panama City), you’ll see a mix of Latin and Americanized businesses.
-It has been this way since Americans built the Canal and you’ll find good salsa dancing opportunities, a micro-brew called La Rana Dorada, and s couple of rooftop bars looking out on the Pacific Ocean here.
+It has been this way since Americans built the Canal and you’ll find good salsa dancing opportunities, a micro-brew called La Rana Dorada, and a couple of rooftop bars looking out on the Pacific Ocean here.

 Most people are very modern but there are also a lot of indigenous peoples that you will notice by their distinct clothing and jewelry.
 Most commonly, you will see Embera, Kuna, Wounaan, or Ngobe-Bugle tribal people.
 Each has their own native language but most speak Spanish.
 They rarely speak English and try to maintain their culture as much as possible.
 Regardless of the origins of the locals you run into, be respectful and interact with them to gain a greater appreciation for Panamanian culture.
 Don’t take pictures of people without permission.

 Let your bank and credit card companies known in advance that you’ll be out of the country.
 The tienda and food trucks only take cash so have some handy.
 However, you’ll be able to use either of 2 ATMs in Gamboa (one at the resort and one near the Canal dredging division in Santa Cruz).
 Most businesses will take debit cards or credit cards but occasionally you’ll need cash available.
 Don’t bring large bills- twenties and under are acceptable.
 Larger bills might be seen as counterfeit and not accepted.
-As you would do anywhere, be smart and keep your money out site and keep an eye on your wallet or purse.
+As you would do anywhere, be smart and keep your money out site and keep an eye on your wallet.

 Packing and Dress Code